Ida Slater: Career

 Slater collaborated with Gertrude Elles on the stratigraphy of the Lower Palaeozoic (Elles and Slater 1906) of Wales.

 After undertaking research, she was appointed a demonstrator for Catherine Raisin, employed to help run the department and laboratories, at the new laboratory rooms for geology and botany (established 1897) at Bedford College (London) in 1910.
 She held that post for two years.

 In 1910 Slater published the results of her research into the Palaeozoic of Wales jointly with Helen Drew.

 Family life

-Slater married William Lees in 1912 in Hampstead.
+Slater married William Lees, a Kensington solicitor, in 1912 at Hampstead.
+Slater ceased working completely after marrying him.